A Tale of Two Cities (musical): Act 2

 In Darnay's prison, after denying that he loves Lucie, Sydney switches clothes with Darnay and then drugs him, to the surprise of Barsad.
-Barsad delivers the unconscious Charles to Telson's Bank, where his family is waiting.
+Barsad delivers the unconscious Charles to Tellson's Bank, where his family is waiting.
 Lucie believes it is Sydney who has returned and reads a letter from him which is delivered by Barsad.
 In the letter, he explains he had to do this and that she has meant more to him than anything else in his entire life (The Letter).

-With both sadness for Sydney and joy for the opportunity for her life with Charles, Lucie and her family quickly leaves France.
+With both sadness for Sydney and joy for the opportunity for her life with Charles, Lucie and her family quickly leave France.
 Madame Defarge arrives armed and vows to not let any of the Evremonde family escape.
 She and Miss Pross struggle over the pistol and Madame is killed.
 Ernest learns of Madame's death and calls-off the massive hunt for the Evremondes to have the opportunity to mourn his wife (Defarge Goodbye - Lament).

 On the way to the gallows, a friendly and innocent seamstress realizes that Sydney is not Darnay, with whom she was imprisoned.
 However instead of betraying him, she calls him an angel and the two console each other.
 When she is called to the guillotine, Sydney bids her a final goodbye.
 He is next and as he climbs the stairs, he realizes the good that he has done for the woman who opened his eyes to so much love (Finale - I Can't Recall [Reprise]).